aleelmaitro/Hackintosh-Atheros-Wi-Fi-Legacy-Cards/README.md

 Let's keep in mind that the only "Atheros" chips used by Apple in any Mac are:

 There are devices that work without adding any properties (they were used in some Mac models) and only following the OCLP guide to enable them, so if we are using a board that contains any of these IDs it is not necessary to perform a Fake-ID.
-We extract this information from inside IO80211ElCap.kext/Contents/PlugIns/AirPortAtheros40.kext/Contents/Info.plist in the “IOKitPersonalities/Atheros Wireless LAN PCI/IONameMatch” section
+We extract this information from inside IO80211ElCap.kext/Contents/PlugIns/AirPortAtheros40.kext/Contents/Info.plist in the “IOKitPersonalities/Atheros Wireless LAN PCI/IONameMatch” section.
 These are:

 pci168c,30 = 30000000